sarahyx11/KFC-project/README.md

 ## Members

-- Member 1
+- Sakthi
-- Member 2
+- Kai En
-- Member 3
+- Angela
-- Member 4
+- Sarah

 <Description of your project>